corrode/corrode.github.io/content/blog/successful-rust-business-adoption-checklist/index.md

 ### Consider Expert Mentorship

 Many companies wait too long to get professional help for their Rust projects.
 Some may have been burned in the past by hiring consultants who didn't deliver what they promised.
-Others think they can do it all by themselves, but this often leads to a poor developer experience, frustration, and in the worst case, the abandonment of Rust in the organization.
+Other organizations think they can do it all by themselves, but this often leads to a hard-to-maintain codebase, poor developer experience, frustration, and in the worst case, the discontinuation of the project.

 On the other hand, a good instructor can be an accelerator.
 They can help avoid costly mistakes, ask the hard questions around Rust adoption, and set the team up for success.
 Hiring consultants can accelerate the exploration process and mitigate risks.
 Experts can scaffold the project architecture, implement best practices like testing and CI/CD, and train the team, ensuring a smooth transition for everyone involved.